simeononsecurity/simeononsecurity.ch/content/articles/a-beginners-guide-to-setting-up-a-secure-and-resilient-vpn-for-remote-workers/index.en.md

 1. **Security**: Ensure that the VPN solution uses strong encryption and secure tunneling protocols.
 2. **Scalability**: Choose a VPN that can accommodate the size of your organization and scale as your workforce grows.
-3. **Compatibility**: Opt for a VPN that supports a wide range of devices and operating systems used by your employees.
+3. **Compatibility**: Opt for a VPN that supports many devices and operating systems used by your employees.
 4. **Ease of use**: Select a VPN solution that is easy to set up and manage for both administrators and users.

 ______